-Before we talk about what to say in your Video CV, let’s talk briefly about what you should not say.
+Before going into what to say in your Video CV, let’s talk briefly about what you should not say.

 A Video CV is NOT a reading of your paper CV.
 Viewers can read your paper CV themselves if they want to, much faster.